jylauril/jquery-runner/README.md

 ```

 ## Changelog

+### v2.3.0 - *2013-07-14* - Improvements and fixes
+* Runner now utilizes requestAnimationFrame if applicable and falls back to setTimeout
+* Fixed a small bug with dependency checks
+* Removed ability to tweak the runner interval due to requestAnimationFrame change
+* Now also serving a gzipped version of the minified runner code in build folder, only 1.6KB!

 ### v2.2.0 - *2013-05-24* - Feature improvements and fixes
 * Fixed a couple of small underlying bugs